(1) The following notifiable conditions are public

 by phone to the local health authority or the regional director of

 the Department of State Health Services (department): anthrax; botulism;

 diphtheria; measles (rubeola); meningococcal infection, invasive;

+concern.
 Vancomycin-intermediate resistant Staphylococcus

 aureus (VISA) and vancomycin-resistant Staphylococcus